-The government’s Household Expenditure Survey of 2012-13 estimates that Singaporeans over the age of 60 spend an average of S$3586 per month.
+The government’s Household Expenditure Survey of 2012-13 estimates that average expenditure per month for households headed by persons aged 60 years and over is $3586.
 This includes daily expenses like food, commute, utilities like phone and electricity bill and other essentials like holidays and medical expenses.

 Even if you factor in inflation, this number cannot be taken on face value as each household has different spending patterns.
 Noting down your expenses meticulously will give you a better picture of your spending habits.

 Do take into account that priorities play a big role in your expense break-up.
 In your 40s, the mortgage you are paying off could be your biggest expenditure while in your 60s, the bulk could be travel or health care.

 Here’s a tip from us – don’t make the mistake of leaving out irregular but unavoidable expenses like home or car repairs or assisting children in financial need.
 These uninvited guests may play havoc with your numbers.